Kaltxi/quadratics/README.md

 - Uses Object-Oriented Design
 - Multithreading is implemented with Consumer-Producer pattern, with producer parsing the command line arguments and consumer solving the equations and outputting the results

-## Possible improvements
+## Observations and possible improvements

 - As per specification, the program to use command line args, which limits the size of input.
 A better approach would be to also allow reading from standard